jenneugenio/cape/cmd/README.md

 See `cmd/coordinator.go` to see a full example of our the above would look.

-All flags should go in the `cmd/flags.go` file and all errors should go in the `cmd/errors.go` file, and arguments in `cmd/arguments.go`.
+All flags should go in the `cmd/flags.go` file, all errors should go in the `cmd/errors.go` file, and arguments in `cmd/arguments.go`.

 ## Implementing a new command